saga0619/dyros_red/README.md

 ## Mujoco setup

 ### license file
-* for mujoco user, you need to edit the position of license in dyros_red_simulation/simulation.launch with your license file's location
+For mujoco user, you need to edit the position of license in dyros_red_simulation/simulation.launch with your license file's location
+(mjkey.txt at Home for default)

 ### How to start with mujoco ###
 clone mujoco_ros_sim, then build.